Horace Binney: Personal life

+In 1865 he was elected as a Companion of the Third Class in the Commandery of Pennsylvania of the Military Order of the Loyal Legion of the United States for his support of the Union during the war.

 Binney died on August 12, 1875, at the age of 95 in Philadelphia, Pennsylvania, the city of his birth.
 He was buried in the churchyard of Church of St. James the Less in Philadelphia.